top of page

 Caroline Hodak 2018-09-27.jpg

-Studying History and Social Sciences, I was a member of the Social Sciences Laboratory of ENS-EHESS during ten years (aka today ETT of the Centre Maurice Halbwachs).
+While in university I studied History and Social Sciences and I was a member of the Social Sciences Research unit of ENS-EHESS during ten years (Ecole normale supérieure, Ulm and Ecole des Hautes Etudes en Sciences sociales) which is now part of the Centre Maurice Halbwachs Research Unit.

-To make a long story short, the result is that I ended up working on both objects: circus and equestrian culture, because in order to grasp and understand the public, it was necessary to bring these two paths together.
-I also chose to embark on a comparative history between France and England because modern circus was born in England.
-At the time of my research, there was no Erasmus program, very few comparative research, few works "straddling" modern and contemporary history, and not many historians were considering the social sciences.
+Long story short, I ended up studying both the circus AND equestrian culture because, to understand the audiences fully, it was essential to connect these two areas.
+I also chose a comparative approach, focusing on both France and England, since the modern circus originated in England.
+At the time of my research, there was no Erasmus program, very little comparative research, few works bridging modern and contemporary history (in France Modern and Contemporary History are2 distinct departments in all universities as pre and post Revolution (1789) periods), and few historians were engaging with social sciences.

 Tweet Jeff Moris Jr.png